marty-oehme/papis-extract/README.md

 ## Installation:

 <!-- TODO set up pypi repository / explain git install path -->
-You can install from pypi with `pip install git+https://git.martyoeh.me/Marty/papis-extract.git`.
+You can install through pip with `pip install git+https://git.martyoeh.me/Marty/papis-extract.git`.

 That's it!
 If you have papis and papis-extract installed in the same environment (whether virtual or global), everything should now be set up.